-Vegetation is characterized by Pfister et al. (1977) as the ponderosa pine series, by Steele et al. (1981) as the ponderosa pine series and by Williams et al. (1995) as Douglas-fir-ponderosa pine.
+Vegetation is characterized both by Pfister et al. (1977) and by Steele et al. (1981) as the ponderosa pine series, and by Williams et al. (1995) as Douglas-fir-ponderosa pine.

 These sites typically formed the lower timberline in the area and were historically found adjacent to grasslands and shrublands that dominated valley bottoms.
 The early seral stages often resemble adjacent shrubland or grassland BpS.